 This method covers the key person’s contribution to business turnover.
 It can be distorted by a shareholding director taking a low salary with a dividend as a substitute, so that profits can be reinvested, or by a director taking a relatively high salary.
 The formula is shown below.

 The working capital at risk must be calculated, together with the key person’s proportion of this risk.

 The outstanding loan will need to be covered (divided between the relevant key people as appropriate).

-Where there are multiple applications for directors in the same company, it may be possible to allow cover for 100% of the commercial loan on each life, up to a maximum of four lives.
+Where there are multiple applications for directors in the same company, it may be possible to allow cover for 100% of the commercial loan on each life (limits may apply).

 As in loan security the amount at risk, should they lose the key person, must be calculated.

 Some businesses raise capital through private equity or venture capital firms.
 The capital investment would be calculated and covered as appropriate.

 As a company has its own legal identity, it will be both the applicant and the plan owner.
 The person

 covered will be the key person.
 Some providers allow life of another applications to be made as follows: